tyreepearson/field-workshops-terraform/docs/index.md

 ???

-Highlighting 2 as they are the most important
+These functions are commonly used.
+HTTP allowing you to validate and pull dat from a url.
+Json since everything in HCL and hashicorp is json related.
+Time is good to add structure to policies with a date or time focused solution. to These Highlighting 2 as they are the most important

 ---
 name: example-operations